emberjs/rfcs/text/0000-remove-jquery.md

 Activating the `no-jquery` ESLint rule will warn developers about any usages of the jQuery-based APIs being deprecated here.

-The newly added deprecation messages should link to a deprecation guide, suggesting to preferably use native DOM APIs or install `@ember/jquery`.
+The newly added deprecation messages should link to a deprecation guide, which will provide details on how to silence these deprecations, either by using native DOM APIs only or by installing `@ember/jquery` to explicitly opt-in into jQuery.

+For apps the tone of it should be neutral regarding jQuery itself, in the sense that using jQuery is neither bad nor good by itself.
+It depends on the context of the app if using jQuery makes sense or not.
+It is just that *Ember* does no need it anymore, so it is not part of the default Ember experience anymore.

+For addons the story is a bit different, in that they are not aware of their app's context, so they should abstain from using jQuery if possible.
+See the [Motivation](#motivation) chapter above.

 ## Drawbacks